ktgrryt/manuldown/README.md

 | `manulDown.security.allowRemoteImageImport` | `false` | Allow pasted or dropped remote http/https image URLs to be downloaded into the workspace |
 | `manulDown.security.allowFileLinks` | `false` | Allow `file://` links to be opened from the editor |

+Security notes:

-Security note: `manulDown.security.allowFileLinks` is disabled by default.
-Enabling it lets Markdown documents open local `file://` targets, which may include local files, applications, shortcuts, or Windows network shares.
-Only enable it when you trust the Markdown files you open and understand that links in those documents can trigger local or network file handling outside the editor.
+The `manulDown.security.*` options are disabled by default.
+Enabling them can let Markdown documents trigger outbound network requests, download files from external sources, disclose network metadata such as IP address or access time, or open local `file://` targets such as files, applications, shortcuts, or Windows network shares.
+Only enable these options when you trust the Markdown files you open.

 ### Markdown Syntax